mvecchione145/python-quickstart/virtual_env.md

 ## Components of venv

-- bin: files that interact with the virtual environment
+- /bin: files that interact with the virtual environment
-- include: C headers that compile the Python packages
+- /include: C headers that compile the Python packages
-- lib: a copy of the Python version along with a site-packages folder where each dependency is installed
+- /lib: a copy of the Python version along with a site-packages folder where each dependency is installed

 ## Create venv in command line
 ### Install venv